decred/dcrdocs/docs/privacy/general-privacy.md

 One possible downside is that the operator of a lightning node could keep logs of the pseudonymous identifiers and the balances of the network participants.
 The node operator could later sell this information to governments or corporations.
-A research paper called [Bolt](https://eprint.iacr.org/2016/701) proposes solutions for this problem.

 ---

 ## Hiding Cryptocurrency Usage Itself

 Use VPN or Tor.
 Don’t link your VPN or Tor usage with social networks, or with any other software or website that might identify you.
 Keep in mind that cookies exist.
 Use a browser profile that is dedicated to your crypto-related activities only.
 Quit all programs that you don’t need.
 Download some random data, so the size of your downloaded data won’t be exactly blockchain-sized.

 ---